 editor, and speaker.

 She has written or contributed to more than 35 books, including The Impossible, soon to be a major motion picture, the Gold Medallion-nominated Refined by Fire (which also received a starred review from Publisher's Weekly), the Golden Scroll-nominated and Readers' Favorite Bronze award-winning We All Come Home, and her novel series Secrets from Lulu’s Café.

-She is a contributing writer for Thriving Family magazine, and has been a columnist for Let’s Worship.
-She has published more than 400 magazine and online articles.
+She is a contributing editor for Focus on the Family magazine and is a columnist for Positive Note magazine.
+She has published more than 500 magazine and online articles.